equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

-I'm a huge fan of idea that the best laptop backup ist the one you never have to do; store stuff in the cloud, in git repo, in remote server and you don't have to wory about what will happen if ....
+I'm a huge fan of idea that the best laptop backup ist the one you never have to do; store stuff in the cloud, in git repo, in remote server and you don't have to worry about what will happen if ....

 Chromebook is build on top of that philosophy.